hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

     end
 end
 ```
-This fully decouples a performance of `clapping_music` from the flip-disc boards---now you can play clapping music with any two clap functions that you want![^caveat] Your "claps" could trigger the playback of a cat meow sound, or a horn honking, or trigger a light to blink.
-You could even send one clap command to a doorbell and another to an automated door lock, and make your house play clapping music![^caveat2]
+This fully decouples a performance of `clapping_music` from the flip-disc boards---now you can play *Clapping Music* with any two clap functions that you want![^caveat] Your "claps" could trigger the playback of a cowbell sound or trigger a light to blink.
+You could even send one clap command to trigger a doorbell and another to flip an automated door lock, and make your home play clapping music![^caveat2]

-The default behavior is to print a comment to the command line, which gives a lovely realtime-captioned[^caption] mashup of Clapping Music with [John Cage's *4'33'*](https://en.wikipedia.org/wiki/4%E2%80%B233%E2%80%B3):
+The default behavior is to print a comment to the command line, which gives a lovely realtime-captioned[^caption] mashup of *Clapping Music* with [John Cage's *4'33'*](https://en.wikipedia.org/wiki/4%E2%80%B233%E2%80%B3):

 TODO-video

-Of course, a post-hoc read of that performance is even less interesting:
+A post-hoc recap of that performance is even less interesting:
 ```
 AABBABABABABABABA [...]
 ```

 [^caption]: This opens up a whole awesome can of worms re: realtime audio visualization, but that's for another time!

 BACK TO OUR MISSION.
-To recreate the original performance of the original post, we would set
+To recreate the performance of the original post with this new refactoring, we call
 ```julia
 clap_a = () -> write_to_sink(sink_dots, rand(0x00:0x7F, num_dots_to_set))
 clap_b = () -> write_to_sink(sink_digits, rand(0x00:0x7F, num_digits_to_set))